gympass/cdn-origin-controller/README.md

 The controller will look for three locations within the Ingress definition in order to determine how the origin and behaviors should be created:

-  - `Ingress.spec.rules[].host`: domains of the origins will be retrieved from here.
+  - `Ingress.status.loadbalancer.ingress[].<host/ip>`: domains of the origins will be retrieved from here.
   - `Ingress.spec.rules[].http.paths[].path`: a behavior for each path will be created, allowing different cache behavior for different backends, for example.
   - `Ingress.spec.rules[].http.paths[].pathType`: in order to determine whether to use wildcards or not.
 For `Prefix` an "*" is appended to the path when defining the behavior.